sammyd/iOS8-day-by-day-book/manuscript/07-trait-collection.md

 ## Adaptive Layout

-iOS8 introduces the concept of __size classes__ - which are used to categorize
-the amount of space in a particular dimension.
+iOS 8 introduces the concept of __size classes__ - which are used to categorize the amount of space in a particular dimension.
 There are 2 possible classes - __Regular__ and __Compact__.
 Every view has particular size classes associated with them via a __TraitCollection__.
 By default these are defined by the device,